Joao4569/farm_fresh/README.md

 All allauth templates were copied and stored in a unique directory within the project level templates directory in order to store and customise all the required allauth templates for Farm Fresh.

+All Allauth templates that are in the account folder have been customised for use on Farm Fresh.

 ### Base Template

 This will act as the main base from which most other templates will be based on, containing the main generic content and styling for Farm Fresh.
 Recommended best practises taken from Boutique Ado walkthrough project.